janholo/ProgrammingChallenge2/README.md

 1. In the folder `Codecs` create a folder with your name.
 1. In this folder create a class which implement the `ICodecFactory.cs` interface.
 This class is used to create serializer and deserializer instances and gives your implementation a name.
 1. Write a class which implements `IDecoder.cs` and a class which implements `IEncoder.cs` and use these implementations in your `ICodecFactory.cs`
+   1. The encoder transforms a instance of `IotDevice` into a byte array.
+   1. This byte array is transmitted to the cloud
+   1. The decoder transform the byte array back to an `IotDevice`
 1. A starting point for the implementation can be seen in the folder `Codecs/Jan.Reinhardt/`
 1. To test your implementation adjust the `Program.cs` file as seen bellow.
 Change the initialisation of the `codecFactory` variable.
 1. Run `dotnet run` to see how many bytes your solution needs.